-The committee is an independent and impartial body responsible for assessing the divisional managing directors and Transpaco Limited's executive and non-executive directors' remuneration including determining short- and long-term incentive pay structures for group executives.
+The committee is an independent and impartial body responsible for assessing the divisional managing directors and Transpaco Limited's executive and nonexecutive directors' remuneration including determining short- and long-term incentive pay structures for group executives.

 The remuneration committee comprises of the Chairman, Harry Botha, Derek Thomas and Stephen van den Linde, all of whom are non-executive directors.
-CEO Phillip Abelheim attends meetings by invitation and is excluded from deliberations in respect of his own remuneration.
+Phillip Abelheim, the group's CEO, attends meetings by invitation and is excluded from deliberations in respect of his own remuneration.
 The committee is governed by a formal charter, which is reviewed annually.